Advanced-computer-lab-2024/Very-good/README.md

 ## Build Status

 This project is currently under development and is not suitable for production use.

-You can review the [Issues](../../issues) section for a list of known problems.
+### Known Issues:
+- **Navigation Challenges**:
+  Users may find it difficult to navigate the site if the layout or menu system is not intuitive.

+- **Inadequate Error Handling**:
+  Missing or unclear error messages can confuse users when something goes wrong (e.g., failed bookings or API errors).

+- **Accessibility Barriers**:
+  Lack of accessibility features (e.g., screen reader support, keyboard navigation) could make the site unusable for some users.

-Plans are in place to add more automated tests and expand the documentation in future updates.
+Plans are in place to address these issues, add more automated tests, and expand the documentation in future updates.

 ---